What Are My Rights Regarding Collection Agencies?

 - Document All Communication.
 Record all phone conversations, make copies of all written communication, and send all dispute and cease-and-desist letters via certified mail.
 This will be the proof you may need if and when a credit agency or debt collector claims they didn't receive anything.

 What NOT to Do When Dealing with a Debt Collector

 - Believe Anything the Debt Collector Says.
 You must rely on your own resources to know your rights and legal obligations:

 - Pay or Negotiate Old Debt Before the Debt Validation Process.
 Regardless of whether a debt belongs to you or not, debt collectors are legally required to provide proof.
-If they are unable to do so, you're off the hook.

 - Use and/or Apply for Other Lines of Credit.
 If you cannot afford to pay your current creditors, it is fraudulent (i.e., illegal) to continue to use and/or apply for more.

 - Try to Hide Money.
 Hiding money or assets is also considered fraudulent.
 This includes any transfer of funds to friends or family.